maurominella/microsoft-ai-upskilling/environment_preparation.md

 ---

-## 5. Create your project workspace
+## 5. Create your Python Environment

 Run these once per exercise folder, where you find the `requirements.txt` file (like [`01-microsoft-ai-platform/requirements.txt`](01-microsoft-ai-platform/requirements.txt)).